munificent/craftinginterpreters/book/scanning-on-demand.md

 Unfortunately, we don't have a compiler yet that can ask the scanner for tokens, so the scanner will just sit there doing nothing.
-To kick it into action, we'll write some temporary code to drive it:
+To kick it into action, we'll write some temporary code to drive it.

 ^code dump-tokens (1 before, 1 after)